squaretwo/react-native-iron-source/README.md

 ## IronSource iOS SDK

 1. Download the iOS SDK from[Ironsrc.com](http://developers.ironsrc.com/ironsource-mobile/ios/ios-sdk/)
-2. Unzip and rename the directory to `SupersonicSDK`
+2. Unzip and rename the directory to `IronSourceSDK`
-3. Copy the SDK to `~/Documents/SupersonicSDK`
+3. Copy the SDK to `~/Documents/IronSourceSDK`
-4. Drag the `Supersonic.framework` to your react native target build phases from the `~/Documents/SupersonicSDK` directory
+4. Drag the `IronSource.framework` to your react native target build phases from the `~/Documents/IronSourceSDK` directory
-5. Add `~/Documents/SupersonicSDK` to your target's Framework Search Paths in Build Settings
+5. Add `~/Documents/IronSourceSDK` to your target's Framework Search Paths in Build Settings

 ## Usage